-- In the Super Smash Bros. series, some characters have specials moves (most of the time their up or side specials) that not only propel themselves forward but can all be used in the air.
-Some such as Fox, Pikachu, Captain Falcon, Ike, Squirtle, Charizard and Banjo/Kazooie have dash-like attacks that can be used as a recovery, in order to get back onto the stage.
+- In the Super Smash Bros. series, some characters have specials moves (most of the time their up or side specials) that propel themselves forward both on the ground and midair.
+Some such as Fox, Pikachu, Captain Falcon, Ike, Squirtle, Charizard, and Banjo-Kazooie have dash-like attacks that can be used as a recovery, in order to get back onto the stage.

 - Azure Striker Gunvolt:

 - Gunvolt can dash mid-air using EP if he has the Ring gear that grants him one.
 Most of them are mutually exclusive to Double Jumping, and better gear reduces the amount of EP used for air dashing.

 - Copen in Azure Striker Gunvolt 2 has a playstyle built around dashing.
 He stores Bullit Dashes in stocks, which can be used dash sideways or diagonally a great distance, and refreshes a stock when he collides with a wall or enemy.
 Most of his damage comes from dashing into enemies to tag them and shooting them, and he builds combo points by killing multiple enemies without landing.

 - Chantelise: Granted by the Winged Boots.
 Performing the regular Dash, but in the air, allows forward travel mid-air, with no loss of height.
 Can be chained which causes a small drop during the gap between uses.

 - Celeste: Madeline's signature mechanic is a multi-directional dash that functions as this trope when used in the air.
 The dash has to recharged by touching ground, preventing Madeline from using it infinitely.
 Though there is an in-game option to enable infinite dashes for players who want an easier start with grasping the game's mechanics.